ClearBlade/GCloud-Tensorflow-and-ClearBlade-Edge-Integration/README.md

 The ```Testing of the model``` can be done by the following steps:

-- Open the TestingPortal from the Portals option in the ClearBlade Platform Tab
+- Testing on the same machine:
+  - Stop the Training Edge : **CTRL-C**
+  - Create a new Directory and navigate to that Directory.
+  - Navigate to Edges on the Platform and Install *MLEdge* : https://docs.clearblade.com/v/4/edge/tutorial/.
+  An Adapter is running on this edge which installs all the dependencies required for testing the model.
+  - Go to the portals and click on *TestingPortal*.

+- Testing on the different machine:
+  - Open a Terminal on your Machine.
+  - Create a new Directory and navigate to that Directory.
+  - Navigate to Edges on the Platform and Install *MLEdge* : https://docs.clearblade.com/v/4/edge/tutorial/.
+   An Adapter is running on this edge which installs all the dependencies required for testing the model.
+  - Go to the portals and click on *TestingPortal*.

-- Click on **Get Features for Prediction** to get all the features that were used for the training process.
+- Once the portal is opened, click on **Get Features for Prediction** to get all the features that were used for the training process.
 - Enter all the data and press the **Predict** button to get the Predicted value.

 ### System Overview Diagram